apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ![](images_report/ICL.png)

 In-context learning seems very appealing because it reduces the need for task-specific data.
 Hence, zero-shot and few-shot learning can be used.
 Additionally, no parameters are updated so catastrophic forgetting cannot occur and we can use the same model for multiple tasks.
 Furthermore, by employing in-context learning in an interface even inexperienced users could easily use AI systems. <br>
 Despite its intriguing properties, the models may be sensitive to the prompt that is added to the input.
 Therefore, exploration of prompting strategies is useful to improve the performance of large models.
-We will explore the in-context learning abilities of Fromage. <br>
+We will explore the in-context learning abilities of FROMAGe. <br>

 ---------
-Fromage model
+FROMAGe model
 ==================================

 Model Architecture
 ---------
 ![](images_report/fromage_architecture.png)

 First, let’s review the model architecture.
-Fromage combines a vision encoder and a decoder language model while keeping their parameters fixed.
+FROMAGe combines a vision encoder and a decoder language model while keeping their parameters fixed.
 Specifically, it employs the CLIP model as a vision encoder and OPT as a language model to be able to handle multimodal data.
 To map the visual space into the text space and vice versa, learnable linear layers are utilized.
-Fromage has been trained on the Conceptual Caption dataset [[1]](#cc3m) containing 3.3 million image-text pairs for image-captioning and image-text retrieval.
+FROMAGe has been trained on the Conceptual Caption dataset [[1]](#cc3m) containing 3.3 million image-text pairs for image-captioning and image-text retrieval.
 The original paper utilized this dataset for the tasks of image captioning and image-text retrieval.

 <!--- I am not sure whether talking about Conceptual Caption is a
 good idea because of the image-captioning dataset.
 Besides,